Jordan4184/Jordan4184/README.md

 - 🌱 I'm committed to continuous learning and growth, eagerly diving into new technologies and frameworks that will broaden my understanding and enhance my capabilities.
 As I navigate through my tech journey, I am open to collaborations and projects that will challenge me and push the boundaries of my knowledge.

-- 🔭 I am actively working on personal projects that integrate my skills in front-end and back-end development, aiming to build responsive and functional web applications.
+- 🔭 I am actively working on personal projects that integrate my skills in front-end and back-end development, aiming to build responsive web applications and beautiful websites.
 My goal is to contribute meaningful and impactful solutions to the tech community.

 - 💬 Feel free to reach out if you have any advice, opportunities, or just want to connect and talk tech!